Product Development Life Cycle: Key Stages Explained

 After gathering all the available assumptions, the product team proceeds to filter them based on essential criteria such as feasibility, volume, competitors, or target customer types.
 To narrow down the list, there are as many efficient methods as possible, such as SWOT analysis or a SCAMPER method.
 These techniques help make informed decisions and select the best options.

-Finally, it's vital to prioritize ideas based on their feasibility and potential impact and submit them for consecutive validation.
+Finally, it's vital to prioritize ideas based on their feasibility and potential impact and submit them for consecutive validation in the next product development stages.

 Stage 2: Validation

 In the course of the ideation stage, the goal is to generate a multitude of ideas and assumptions.
-However, during validation, the focus shifts to screening the most promising concepts worth chasing.
+What is the second stage in the product development life cycle?
+However, next comes validation when the focus shifts to screening the most promising concepts worth chasing.
 This approach helps to prevent the unnecessary expenditure of time and business or startup budget.
 After all, it will be more difficult, expensive, and frustrating to alter the vision of your product in the later stages of the product development life cycle.

 Here's how you can sieve generated ideas through a hypothesis validation screen: